snowplow/snowplowanalytics.com/_posts/2019-06-26-pride-at-snowplow/index.md

 **FD:** It means supporting my LGBT friends and the broader LGBT community.
 It means supporting LGBT rights and being vocal about it.

-**SW:** It means supporting an individual's choice and their ability to be who they are in their everyday lives “Recognising that we live in a society where LGBT+ can be celebrated and acknowledged is a beautiful thing! “ - Max D
+**SW:** It means supporting an individual's choice and their ability to be who they are in their everyday lives.

+#### *“Recognising that we live in a society where LGBT+ can be celebrated and acknowledged is a beautiful thing!“* - Max D

 **MDM:** It means accepting people for exactly who they are, who they love and how they want the world to perceive them.
 It's about seeing everyone as your equal, we're all human - that's what matters, not how someone identifies.